NewDark90/privacy-coins-2021/post/main.md

 Pros:

 - Very high anonymity with anonymity sets of up to around 100,000.
-Mint and spend transactions and completely breaks transaction links between addresses.
+Mint and spend transactions and completely breaks transaction links between addresses
 - Uses well-researched cryptography and only requiring DDH cryptographic assumptions
 - Small proof sizes of around 1.5 kB
 - No trusted setup